-with the treaty partner; for instance, European Union-Chile prohibits both quotas and import licensing, while European Union-South Africa only mentions quotas (European Union-Chile Art.
+Outside of the WTO, the availability of these measures widely varies.
+Treaties with the European Union generally mimic WTO exceptions but can vary with the treaty partner; for instance, European Union-Chile prohibits both quotas and import licensing, while European Union-South Africa only mentions quotas (European Union-Chile Art.
 76, European Union-South Africa Art.
 19).
 Both agreements leave some space for exceptional circumstances (European Union-Chile Art.
 93 (shortages), European Union-South Africa Art.
 24 (safeguards)).
 Treaties where the United States of America is a partner increasingly shrink the same kind of room for exceptional circumstances.
-Only one of six treaty partners under the Dominican Republic-Central American Free Trade Agreement8 (DR-CAFTA) retained a shortages exception, while most recent agreements have eliminated the exception for balance of payments (see United States of America agreements with Colombia,9 Peru10 and Singapore;11 DR-CAFTA Annex 3.2(F)).
+Only one of six treaty partners under the Dominican Republic-Central American Free Trade Agreement (DR-CAFTA) retained a shortages exception, while most recent agreements have eliminated the exception for balance of payments (see United States of America agreements with Colombia,9 Peru and Singapore; DR-CAFTA Annex 3.2(F)).
 If the United States of America model carries the day in the current TPP negotiations, it could have very real consequences for the developing countries involved.
 For example, both Viet Nam and Malaysia have ongoing programmes of import licensing to control imports in certain sectors.
 Viet Nam's automatic licensing programme is limited to steel products as of 2012 (WTO, 2013).
 Malaysia, on the other hand, maintains an extensive set of border measures including import permitting and quotas to protect its highly prized auto industry (United States Trade Representative, 2013).